jon-karlsen/quartz/content/Algorithms/sliding window.md

 ## What
 Examine a sequence of elements that form contiguous subsets.
 The window can grow, shrink, or remain constant in size, depending on the problem.
 Rather than recalculating a subdivision for each step, update the window as required.

+### vs. Prefix Sum
+Both sliding window and [[prefix sum]] solve problems related to sub-arrays, but they have different use cases:
+- **prefix sum** is ideal for quick range sum queries on static arrays
+- **sliding window** is better for problems involving continuous sub-arrays with specific conditions or sizes

 ## When
 - problem involves working with contiguous elements
 - problem involves subarrays or substrings